About

 Opposition to the loss of banking cash dispensers (and closure of banks) in the Govan area.

-Support for the City Council’s initiative to redevelop the Lyceum as a community centre – and its appeal for signatures on the petition.
+Support for the City Council’s initiative to redevelop the Lyceum as a community centre.

 Support for demands for the public ownership of bus services in Glasgow.